PRESIDENT

 in the review and preparation of

-clients in dealing with erroneous EPA conclusions found in the draft
+international clients in dealing with erroneous EPA conclusions found

-order to prevent the erroneous conclusions from negatively impacting
+in the draft report in order to prevent the erroneous conclusions from

-organic hazardous waste using the latest available technology from
+testing organic hazardous waste using the latest available technology

-cement plant using both liquid and solid hazardous waste fuel.
+Plan for a cement plant using both liquid and solid hazardous waste

 - Prepared